 - A new Table comprising a continuum of DfMA technologies from prefabricated components to fully integrated assemblies across the structural, architectural, as well as Mechanical, Electrical and Plumbing (MEP) disciplined is added.
 The total points allocated to this DfMA Table is 20 points. - The Buildable Design Features under Table 3 of BDAS will be incorporated under either the Structural System Table or Wall System Table, where appropriate.
-The total points for Structural System and Wall System remains at 45 points each - The maximum Buildable Design Score achievable for a building design under the 3 main parts of Structural System, Wall System and DfMA Technologies is 110 points instead of the current 100 points.
+The total points for Structural System and Wall System remains at 45 points each. - The maximum Buildable Design Score achievable for a building design under the 3 main parts of Structural System, Wall System and DfMA Technologies is 110 points instead of the current 100 points. - On 21 December 2020, BCA announced that the Buildable Design Appraisal System (BDAS) has been revamped to make DfMA technologies an integral part of the way buildings are designed and constructed.
+A new DfMA component is included into each discipline of Structural, Architectural and Mechanical, Electrical and Plumbing (MEP).
+A section on innovation is added to encourage designers to propose innovative ideas to improve productivity on site.